Employers and Universities: Work with us?

 Studying history can also be inspiring.
 When we discover what people have achieved against the odds and how things can change over time, it can give us the motivation we need to succeed.

-What skills will I get from studying history?
+What employability skills will I get?

 What subjects does history go with?